Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 Subject to the other conditions in paragraph 2.1 being met, zero rating applies to the following items:

-Further details on each of these categories can be found in VAT Notice 701/7 Reliefs for disabled people.
+Further details on each of these categories can be found in Reliefs from VAT for disabled and older people (VAT Notice 701/7).

 4.7 Motor vehicles but not ambulances that qualify for zero rating